 • Phi Theta Kappa: Phi Theta Kappa International Honor Society recognizes and encourages scholarship among two-year college students.
 Full-time or part-time students who have earned a 3.5 cumulative grade point average and have completed 12 semester hours in an associate's degree program will be invited to become members.
 Invitations are sent once at the beginning of each semester.
-For further information, contact the Office of the Dean of Student Services or go to www.ptk.org.
+For further information, contact the Kevin Windham at kwindham@shetlonstate.edu or go to www.ptk.org.